-And you hook ‘em by invoking something that is bigger than the “thing” you’re selling.
-Something that is bigger than the mere facts of, for example, a business milestone or new product.
+And you draw them in by invoking something that’s more universal than the “thing” you’re selling.
+Something that is bigger than the mere facts of, for example, a new product.

 This sort of links in with what Demian Farnworth, in his excellent podcast, Rough Draft calls “mass desire:”

 “people will rush to do business with you if you can help them achieve their dreams, calm their fears, confirm their suspicions…”

 …and of course, steal a march on the competition!